moxwel/basics/LEARN.md

 # LEARN.md

-This repository is a personal knowledge base that I built through my years learning programming languages and my university career.
+This repository is a personal knowledge base that I built through all my years learning programming languages and my university career.

 I'd like to share with you what I've learned, and the way I learned it.
 I'm sure this will help many who